 Chevy Truck with a 14.2 L Semi Truck V8 Update

-Those Scandinavians seem to love wild engine swaps almost as much as I do.
+Those Scandinavians seem to love wild engine swaps almost as much as we do.

 Andreas Georgeades’ H16 Powered Motorcycle Update